animatlabs/animatlabs.github.io/_drafts/2026-10-12-dotnet-aspire-cloud-native.md

 ---
 title: ".NET Aspire: The New Cloud-Native Stack"
 excerpt: >-
   "Aspire changes how we build distributed apps in .NET.
-Here's what it is and when to use it."
+What it is and when it actually helps."
 categories:
   - Technical
   - .NET